scriptbuzz/aws-serverless-api-dynamodb/README.md

 NOTE: Your API URL will be different from the example's

-- From a browser, if you invoke the prod API url with the "/resource" path:
+- From a browser, invoke the prod API url with the "/resource" path:

       - Example: https://abcdefg.execute-api.us-east-1.amazonaws.com/prod/resource